Why Daley's Loop circulator derailed

 A good idea ahead of its time.
-Since this piece was published, the greater Loop has added new population in the many tens of thousands, and its effective boundaries stretch for miles in three directions, yet Chicagoans have no effective means of public transit to carry them hither and yon.
-A light-rail circulator would be just the thing.
+Since this piece was published, the greater Loop has added new residents in the many tens of thousands, and it stretches for miles in three directions, yet Chicagoans have no effective means of public transit to carry them hither and yon within this newly prosperous province.
+A light-rail circulator would have been just the thing.
 I know why it didn’t happen then, but why not now?

-I had to smile reading that the boundaries of the greater Loop of 1991 stretched all the way to Halsted on the west and Roosevelt Road on the south.
-Today tghose limits are Ashland and 31st Street, respectively.
+Rereading the piece, I had to smile on being reminded that the boundaries of the greater Loop of 1991 lay "as far afield" as Halsted on the west and Roosevelt Road on the south.
+Today those limits are Ashland and 31st Street, respectively.

 It's a balmy autumn day in 1998, and you decide to lunch in Grant Park.
 You never used to have time for such a treat, but these days it takes only 14 minutes to get there from your office at the Sears Tower, and that includes the walk to the trolley station at Canal Street—leaving plenty of time for a sandwich and a quick gawk.

 You settle beneath a tree and start to nod off, lulled by the sun and the rustle of discarded hot dog wrappers in the breeze, but are startled back into wakefulness when a trusting suburban family of three wanders heedlessly into a turn lane from Monroe and nearly get run down by a cab.
 You wouldn't think they could turn any whiter than they already are, but they do.

 "This is too nice," you say to yourself as you drift off again, your armor against big-city insults temporarily askew.
 "This . . . it's like Portland!"